Ridinger

 of greatest rarity

-not only on the market, but in general, as documented above.
+not only on the market, as documented above, but in general.
 The one in question here then not even in Dresden, rather made known only in 1876 by Count Stillfried.
 The quotations there not absolutely correct.

 The first of the large-sized 2-sheet set

-with the “Allegory of the Period of Life” as pendant not present here (Th.-St. + Schwarz 1429; illustration of the copy in Augsburg in L’Art Macabre 2 as above)
+with the “Allegory of the Period of Life” as companion piece not present here (Th.-St. + Schwarz 1429; illustration of the copy in Augsburg in L’Art Macabre 2 as above)

 as a culmination of Ridinger’s vanitates

-in actualized repetition of an anonymous leaflet of the late 16th or early 17th century, in any case “before 1623” as the “demonstrably earliest and most known Dance Macabre illustration of this kind in the German-language area” (see Imke Lüders, Totenreigen-Totentanz, Totentanzillustrationen auf Flugblättern des Barock und ihre Rezeption, in L’Art Macabre 1, Dusseldorf 2000, along with illustrations).
+in updated repetition of an anonymous leaflet of the late 16th or early 17th century, in any case “before 1623” as the “demonstrably earliest and best known Dance Macabre illustration of this kind in the German-language area” (see Imke Lüders, Totenreigen-Totentanz, Totentanzillustrationen auf Flugblättern des Barock und ihre Rezeption, in L’Art Macabre 1, Dusseldorf 2000, along with illustrations).

 The grand sheet of richest thematic here present for the first time .